Claire Dean

 Lake Titicaca is in both Peru and Bolivia

-The lake spans both Peru and Bolivia.
+Lake Titicaca lies in both Peru and Bolivia.
 The Peruvian side is slightly bigger than the Bolivian side yet the lake is worth a visit from both sides of the border for different experiences.

 Totora Boat near the Floating Islands

-Lake Titicaca was the "cradle of the world"
+Lake Titicaca was the "Cradle of the World"

-The lake is home to the famous floating islands of the Uros People
+The lake is Home to the Famous Floating Islands of the Uros People

 Uros People

-One island has 180 Inca ruins!
+One island has 180 Inca Ruins!

 The island named Isla del Sol, or Island of the Sun, on the Bolivian side of the lake, is the largest island on Lake Titicaca and is home to 180 Inca ruins.
-If you are not going to the Bolivian side of the lake, you can also find Inca ruins on the island of Amantani.
+If you are not going to the Bolivian side of the lake, you can also find ancient Inca ruins on the island of Amantani.
 There are two Inca sites here that sit on the two peaks of the island, Pachatata and Pachamama.
 The stunning landscapes in between offer spectacular views with perfect hiking terrain and impressive agricultural terraces between them.

 The Lake was home to other pre-Inca civilizations